Sweet Farm: Goat 2 Meeting’ digital fundraising

 Watch Josh’s presentation and interview at IWITOT 2020 below.

-Sweet Farm is a small zoo in California who had to find innovative ways to get funding as the coronavirus pandemic hit.
+Sweet Farm is a small zoo in California who found an innovative way to get funding during the pandemic.

 Can you spot the goat on this Zoom call?